ArshakAmirjanyan/test-task-from-skeleton/README.md

 Those are ideas that came a bit later to me and I didn't feel like wasting too much time on refactoring the existing structure as I am already in the last day of the deadline :)

+CURRENTLY I USE FACTORY for creation, Bridge and Strategy for behavior :)

 ANOTHER FUN NOTE